Top 20 Questions Parents Ask About Living On Campus

-A. We always encourage students to talk out problems before going to a Resident Assistant (RA) or a professional staff member.
+A. We always encourage students to talk out problems before going to a Resident Assistant (RA) or a staff member.
 Each year we have students complete a roommate contract to help guide rules and regulations among roommates.
 If the roommates still are not getting along, have your son/daughter talk with their RA.
 The RA has access to many resources and can tell them the next steps in solving roommate conflicts.
-If one of the residents would like to move out of the room, he or she will need to talk with a professional staff member to discuss options of available spaces on campus.
+If one of the residents would like to move out of the room, he or she will need to talk with a residence life staff member to discuss options of available spaces on campus.

 Q. What if my son/daughter gets sick?
 Or Homesick?

 A. Students who get sick on campus are encouraged to seek medical attention from the school nurse or one of the local hospitals.
 We also encourage students to go home so that they can get healthy and do not infect others in the community.
 It is always important that your son/daughter contact their RA and professors when missing classes or going home for a medical condition.
 If your child is homesick, try to find out what the problem is.
 Most of the time there is an underlying issue, such as roommates, school, friends, etc. We also have resources on campus for students such as RAs, professional staff members, counseling services, and the school registered nurse.

 Q. Why was my son/daughter placed in Bonaventure vs. Marian?

 Student placement in a residence hall is based on date of contract.
 The earlier we receive a student's contract and the $100 deposit, the more likely we are to place them into their requested hall.
 Sometimes we cannot accommodate all students' requests, but we do our best.

 Q. What are the residence hall rules?